Facebook

 Yes, you can still talk and drink water while wearing an oral appliance for sleep apnea.
 However, it may take some time to adjust to speaking with the appliance in your mouth, and you may need to take small sips of water to prevent the appliance from shifting.

-Sleep Soundly With Oral Appliances
+Sleep Soundly With Oral Appliances in Windsor, CT

 Hours